AnamtaRehman/AnSoHey-Messenger/README.md

 # AnSoNet_messenger
 AnSoNet_messenger is a real-time messaging application built with React that enables fast, secure, and seamless communication between users.
-Designed with a modern, intuitive UI, it allows individuals to connect instantly—whether for casual chats, professional discussions, or group collaborations.
+Designed with a modern, intuitive UI, it allows individuals to connect instantly and share media files.